mindplay-dk/unbox/README.md

   * [php-di](http://php-di.org/) is a pristine dependency injection framework with all the bells and whistles - rich with features, but also has more concepts and learning curve, and more overhead.

-The included [simple benchmark](test/benchmark.php) generates the following benchmark results.
+The included [simple benchmark](test/benchmark.php) generates the following benchmark results on a Windows 8 system running PHP 5.6.6.

 Time to configure the container: